Fractured Magic: Chapter Five

 Gareth makes a wrong turn.

-Gareth's cab rolled to a stop before a squat building off the public square.
-Though the rain had come and gone quickly, ending before they'd even made it home from the festival, he had to take care climbing out to avoid the mud pooling over the cobblestone.
+Gareth’s cab rolled to a stop before a squat building off the public square.
+Though the rain had come and gone quickly, ending before they’d even made it home from the festival, he had to take care climbing out to avoid the mud pooling over the cobblestone.
 His shoes were new, after all, a gift from Isobel.
-But behind him, his cab driver didn't give him the same courtesy: she cracked her whip, and when the wheels of her carriage spun, they spat mud and rainwater all up Gareth's trousers.
+Unfortunately, his cab driver didn’t take the same care: she cracked her whip, and when the wheels of her carriage spun, they spat mud and rainwater all up Gareth’s trousers.

-Gareth eyed the building in front of him; it reminded him of the small correctional facility on Unity's Island, windowless and bleak.
-But a helpful valet opened the door for him, gesturing him into a foyer that smelled of leather and cologne.
-It took him back to his father's study, sitting in a corner and entertaining himself with a book while Moira and his father worked.
-There was no seaside view here, though, and the furniture was configured into some sort of waiting room, glossy, frosted-paneled doorways leading deeper into the building.
+This building she’d invited him to reminded him of the correctional facility on Unity Island: windowless and bleak.
+A helpful valet opened the door for him, though, ushering him into a foyer that smelled of leather and cologne.
+It took Gareth back to his father’s study, sitting in a corner and entertaining himself with a book while Moira and his father worked.
+There was no seaside view here, though, and the sleek mahogany furniture was configured into some sort of waiting room.

-A man stood behind a podium at one end; he took in the state of Gareth's suit with a sour expression.
+A man stood behind a podium at one end; he took in the state of Gareth’s suit with a sour expression.
 “Are you a member here, sir?” he asked.
-When Gareth peered over his shoulder, he could make out a hazily lit hall full of dust particles that danced in and out of the evening light.
-He heard a woman's laugh drift from deeper inside.
+When Gareth peered over the man’s shoulder, he saw a hazily lit hall full of dust particles that danced in and out of the evening light.
+A woman’s laugh drifted from deeper inside.

 It gave him an idea of where he was, at least.
 “This is a social club,” he guessed.